 Work Graph: Pie chart representing the worked time vs idle time vs private time to understand how often you go idle or avail private time during your working hours.
 Idle time is the time when the application is running and there is no activity after certain specific minutes (3 or 5min) will be recorded as idle time.
 Private time is the time interval or the break time availed by the user when the user goes offline or by switching off the system and returning back online.

 Productivity Bar: Each bar of the graph represents the combined time spent on productive, neutral, and non-productive apps.
 Each bar is differentiated with three different colors to know the three different times spent during hourly intervals.

 Report Graph: It is a combined graph of the completed task time, productive and idle time for the day or for the week or the month.

 Categories: Apart from the above discussed three categories, you may also spend time on other categories like social media, office apps.
 Here you will get to know that

 Three different App categories are displayed at the bottom of the dashboard

-Note: View all these details for the day, week, month, or for the last three months by clicking on the appropriate tabs as highlighted in the top of the screenshot.
+Note: View all these details for the day, week, month, or the last three months by clicking on the appropriate tabs as highlighted at the top of the screenshot.